COMEONSOM/openroot-student-database/readme.md

 - [ ] Execute a test student creation via `add_student.html`
 - [ ] Verify the record appears in the frontend database viewer (`database.html`)
 - [ ] Verify the record appears via the backend API (`/api/full-database`)
-- [ ] Verify the record appears in MySQL Workbench or the Aiven console
+- [ ] Verify the record appears in MySQL Workbench or the TiDB Cloud console

 ---